-Keep in mind that you can deduct space in your home used exclusively for your child care business.
+Keep in mind that you can deduct space in your home used exclusively for your business.
 This can include a home office, even if it is just part of a larger room or a storage area where you keep supplies for your business.
-The software does not provide a lot of information on how you calculate your time-space percentage, so we recommend that you first calculate that on your own, then enter that data into the software and ensure they match.